antoinevg/talk-adc20/slides/index.md

 cargo run --example blinky_pac
 ```

-Talk a bit about zero-cost and show how these register objects point directly at the memory!

-* Why is it safer?
-Names are not types!

 ```
 let rcc_ahb4enr = &dp.RCC.ahb4enr  as *const _ as u32; // advanced high-performance bus clock enable register
 hprintln!("rcc_ahb4enr: {:X}", rcc_ahb4enr).unwrap();  // $\Longrightarrow$ 0x580244e0